Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Low-temperature quantum transport

-A confirmation of this picture is provided by the dependence of quantum interference on magnetic field orientation.
-We performed magnetoconductance measurements on samples $\mathcal{L}$ using a vector magnet, allowing to apply magnetic fields in any directions up to 1T.
-We present field cuts in three different planes : in-plane, longitudinal and transverse, taken at 3.8 K to remove the contribution from conductance fluctuations, which complicates the analysis (Fig. \ref{fig:anisotropy}a, b and c).
-The first two cuts clearly highlight a near absence of magnetoconductance along the $b$ axis of the flake (X direction of Fig. \ref{fig:anisotropy}a and b).
-The longitudinal and transverse cut reveal that the decrease of conductance with magnetic field is maximum for out-of-plane field, leading an extended lobe in the polar plot in the perpendicular direction (indicated by the black dashed lines in Fig. \ref{fig:anisotropy}), demonstrating that the surface of diffusion essentially lies in the plane of the sample.
+To confirm this picture, we studied the dependence of quantum interference on magnetic field orientation.
+We performed magnetoconductance measurements on samples $\mathcal{L}$ using a vector magnet, allowing it to apply magnetic fields in {arbitrary} directions up to 1 T. We present field cuts in three different planes : in-plane, longitudinal and transverse, all taken at 3.8 K to remove the contribution from conductance fluctuations, which complicates the analysis [Fig. \ref{fig:anisotropy}(a)-\ref{fig:anisotropy}(c)].
+The first two cuts clearly highlight a near absence of magnetoconductance along the $b$ axis of the flake [$X$ direction of Figs. \ref{fig:anisotropy}(a) and \ref{fig:anisotropy}(b)].
+The longitudinal and transverse cuts reveal that the decrease of conductance with magnetic field is maximum for an out-of-plane field, leading an extended lobe in the polar plot in the perpendicular direction (indicated by the {red} lines in Fig. \ref{fig:anisotropy}), demonstrating that the surface of diffusion essentially lies in the plane of the sample.
 This behavior, together with the absence of self-averaging of the UCFs, rules out diffusion on the sides surfaces of Bi$_4$Br$_4$ as the source of the observed quantum interferences.

-In addition to the large out-of-plane magnetoconductance observed in the transverse cut, several devices exhibit other lobes (gray dashed lines on Fig. \ref{fig:anisotropy}c,f,g) that are not related to specific crystalline direction of Bi$_4$Br$_4$.
-These axes correspond to directions of the electrodes deposited on the lateral side of the flake.
-Indeed, the disordered region induced by the contacts follows the slope of the etched crystal, which defines the plane of diffusion for the WAL (Fig. \ref{fig:anisotropy}e).
-Moreover, for sample $\mathcal{H}_2$, with a Hall bar geometry, we find that, for contacts on the side of the flakes, only one of the side lobes is present, and that it is more prominent than the out-of-plane one.
-This confirms that each side lobe comes from one flank of the flake.
-Samples contacted from below showed only an out-of-plane magnetoconductance, confirming that the origin of the side lobes lies in the contact method.
+In addition to the large out-of-plane magnetoconductance observed in the transverse cut, several devices contacted from the top exhibit other lobes [gray dashed lines in Figs. \ref{fig:anisotropy}(c), \ref{fig:anisotropy}(f) and \ref{fig:anisotropy}(g)] that are not related to {any} specific crystalline direction of Bi$_4$Br$_4$. {Rather, these} axes correspond to {the planes} of the electrodes deposited on the lateral side of the flake.
+Indeed, the disordered region induced by the contacts follows the slope of the etched crystal, which defines the plane of diffusion for the WAL [Fig. \ref{fig:anisotropy}(e)].
+Moreover, for sample $\mathcal{H}_2$, with a Hall bar geometry, we find that, for contacts on the side of the flakes, only one of the side lobes is present and that it is more prominent than the out-of-plane one.
+This confirms that each side lobe comes from one flank of the flake. {In contrast, samples} contacted from below showed only an out-of-plane magnetoconductance, confirming that the origin of the side lobes lies in the contact method.